Residency

 Panama is one of Latin America’s easiest countries for residency, offering fast-track options and a tax-friendly environment.

-The Pensionado Visa welcomes retirees with a lifetime income of at least $1,000 per month, while the Friendly Nations Visa allows citizens of select countries to gain residency through real estate or business investment.
+The Pensionado Visa welcomes retirees with a lifetime income of at least $1,000 per month, while the Friendly Nations Visa lets citizens of select countries obtain two-year temporary residency, convertible to permanent, with a $200,000 real estate investment or three-year bank deposit.
+The Qualified Investor Visa (open to all nationalities) requires $300,000.

 Its Digital Nomad Visa is designed for remote workers earning around $3,000 monthly.